ospoplusplus/ospoplusplus/content/resource/Key-Global-Trends-in-Open-Source-Innovation.md

 One important example is open source hardware.
 From computers and electronics to machine tooling and medical devices, more open source hardware projects are being made available through the open-design movement – marking a clear progression from open source code to open source culture.
 Importantly, the Free and Open Source Hardware community (FOSH) maintains that using an open source license is insufficient - for a project to be open source, it must follow the principles of open source, such as modular design or community collaboration.

 Open source hardware has emerged as a crucial field with innovations like 3D printing enabling the replication of various hardware designs around the world.
-This diversification confirms that open source is no longer confined to one domain but spans a range of diverse various industries.
+This diversification confirms that open source is no longer confined to one domain but spans a range of diverse industries.

 ## Essential benefits of open source